 Does the Certificate of Naturalization Need to Be Signed?

 Yes, your certificate of naturalization will need to be signed.
-But, how do you sign your certificate of naturalization?
+But, how to sign certificate of naturalization?
 When you receive your certificate after your naturalization oath ceremony, you will be asked to sign your document with the same name listed on your certificate.

 Remember not to use an abbreviated signature or misspell your name.
 You must write the signature the same as your printed name.